CHALLENGE THE STATUS QUO. Create an inclusive world for everyone.

 Community-based - in work places, advocacy organizations, churches, recreation centers, youth or adult leadership groups, etc.

 A minimum of 5 Community Leaders

-Clubs may partner with a school-based SAF Parent-led Club to build community and school networks for inclusion
+Clubs may partner with a school-based SAF Youth or Parent-led Club to build community and school networks for inclusion